mennamohsensaad/Robotic-Arm/report.md

 	}
 }
 ```
-Note :- angle 90 is my assumption for natural  finger's movement
+-Note :- angle 90 is my assumption for natural  finger's movement
 ## Difficult issues faced me
 make finger rotate at fixed point not around other finger but I solved it